variable190/you-are-fake-news/neural_network/README.md

 if using Colab add `%tensorflow_version 2.x` before the Tensorflow import.
 The tweets and labels of the dataset that is to be trained will also need adding and the filepath amending to locate them correctly.
 Here is an example of code that can be added to mount the gdrive and the dataset.
+Mount the drive first and add the files Colab Notebooks folder before running the read file code.

 <pre>from google.colab import drive
 drive.mount('/content/gdrive')